Skip to main content

 A Closer Look at Family Nurse Practitioners

-A family nurse practitioner (FNP) is a type of nurse practitioner whose specialty is in family health care.
-An FNP works with patients of all ages, providing care to the needs of adults, children, adolescents, women, and elderly patients.
+An FNP is a nurse practitioner who specializes in family health care.
+An FNP works with patients of all ages, providing care to adults, children, adolescents, women and older adult patients.

-Many FNPs share similar responsibilities as family physicians, diagnosing and treating illnesses and conditions, prescribing medications, and providing medical care over a patient’s lifespan.
+Many FNPs share similar responsibilities as family physicians, diagnosing and treating illnesses and conditions, prescribing medications and providing medical care over a patient’s lifespan.
+This specialization is by far the most popular option: The American Association of Nurse Practitioners (AANP) states that 70.3% of nurse practitioners are a type of FNP

-Change is difficult, and growing from your familiarity and identity as an RN to nurse practitioner won’t be an exception.
-The goal, of course, is to find healthy and productive ways to make the adjustment so that you can enjoy the benefits and see your hard work pay off.
+Change is difficult, and growing from your familiarity and identity as an RN to a nurse practitioner won’t be an exception.
+The goal, of course, is to find healthy and productive ways to adjust so that you can enjoy the benefits and see your hard work pay off.
 Below are some key areas of focus to ensure your first year is as successful as possible.

 Maximize Your Prior Training and Experience

-One of the most abrupt challenges in making the move from RN to nurse practitioner has been described as taking a “step backward in expertise.”
+One of the most abrupt challenges in making the move from RN to nurse practitioner is starting over with a lower level of expertise.
 You’ve likely grown comfortable in your role as an RN, mastering the daily tasks and developing well-earned instincts.
-Your first year as a nurse practitioner will require you to master learned tasks and develop new instincts.
+Your first year as a nurse practitioner will require you to master new tasks and develop fresh instincts.

 However, your years of work as an RN are crucial and will continue to serve you well as you grow into your new role.
 For instance, much of your time will be spent navigating the core elements of health care you already know well, including: